 The City regularly monitors progress on activities carried out in the Annual Action Plan to ensure compliance with program requirements.
-Evaluation takes place during the application and funding process, and after sub-grantee contracting has been executed.
-Agreements with sub-recipients and Memoranda of Understandings (MOUs) with other public agencies or internal departments set clear performance measures, reporting procedures, timeliness, and budgets against which goals are measured.
+Evaluation takes place during the application and funding process (referred to as the Community Agency Funding Process), after sub-grantee contracting has been executed, and at the conclusion of each program year through the HUD-mandated Consolidated Annual Performance Evaluation Report (CAPER).
+Agreements with sub-recipients and Memoranda of Understandings (MOUs) with other public agencies or internal departments set clear performance measures, reporting procedures, timelines, and budgets against which goals are measured.
 City staff regularly monitor compliance with contracting requirements and performance goals through the implementation and review of quarterly performance reports, monthly reimbursement requests, and annual desk and on-site monitoring.
-City staff provide feedback to subgrantees regarding areas of concern, and findings where corrective action or improvements are required.
-The City publishes an Annual Performance Report, aggregating data to analyze progress towards goals, cost effectiveness, community impact, and compliance with regulations.
+City staff provide feedback to sub-grantees regarding areas of concern and findings where corrective action or improvements are required.
+City staff provide a public presentation to CSC each Fall reporting on the performance of CDBG-funded agencies from the prior fiscal year.
+Additionally, the City publishes its CAPER each year, aggregating data to analyze progress towards goals, cost effectiveness, community impact, and compliance with regulations.
 Additional Monitoring Standards and Procedures are outlined in the Alameda County HOME Consortium-wide Consolidated Plan.
 Contracting standards and policies and procedures can also be found in the City's CDBG Policies and Procedures Manual.
 Information obtained from all the evaluation and monitoring efforts is used to assist in the determination of which projects to allocate CDBG funds.

-4. Summary of Citizen Participation Process and consultation process
+4. Summary of Resident Participation Process and consultation process

-Summary from citizen participation section of plan.
+Summary from resident participation section of plan.

-City staff lead the preparation, implementation, and evaluation of the Consolidated and Action Plans, related reports, and citizen participation and consultation processes.
-City staff coordinate housing and community development activities, which includes administration of the CDBG, Social Services, Paratransit, and the Housing Rehabilitation Program.
-All programs are administered through one competitive grant application process.
+City staff lead the preparation, implementation, and evaluation of the Consolidated and Action Plans, related reports, and community member participation and consultation processes.
+City staff across multiple divisions coordinate housing and community development activities, including administration of the CDBG, Social Services, and Paratransit programs.
+Programs are administered through one competitive grant application process each year.
 City staff review grant applications to ensure that CDBG eligibility and national objective criteria are addressed and to categorize proposals into the appropriate funding source category.

-The City's Community Services Commission (CSC) further reviews each grant proposal for merit, impact, and cost-effectiveness.
-The CSC is a seventeen-member entity appointed by City Council, with the primary responsibilities of reviewing proposals and establishing funding recommendations for consideration by council.
+The CSC further reviews each grant proposal for merit, impact, and cost-effectiveness.
+The CSC is a seventeen-member volunteer-based entity appointed by City Council, with the primary responsibilities of reviewing proposals and establishing funding recommendations for consideration by Council.
 The CSC represents the larger Hayward community, with the only eligibility requirement to serve being residency within Hayward city limits.
-The CSC therefore, serves a key role in the CDBG Citizen Participation Plan process.
-All CSC meetings are open to the public and other stakeholders are welcome to offer public comments for consideration during the City's grant funding cycle.
-A formal public hearing is held in front of City Council regarding the funding recommendations and the Annual Action Plan.
+The CSC serves a key role in the CDBG Citizen Participation Plan process.
+All CSC meetings are open to the public and other stakeholders are welcome to offer public comments for consideration during the City's Community Agency Funding Process.

 City Council receives funding recommendations from the CSC, with additional in-depth information from staff, and discusses the proposal at a public City Council Work Session.
-A formal City Council Public Hearing is conducted two weeks to four weeks later, in which members of the public can address City Council regarding the CDBG funding recommendations.
+A formal City Council Public Hearing is conducted two to four weeks later, in which members of the public can address City Council regarding the CDBG funding recommendations.
 Ultimately, City Council has the final determination in authorizing CDBG grant awards at the local level.
+Throughout this process, the Annual Action Plan is posted online, with hard copies made available at City Hall, for public comment.